Krusop ransomware removal instructions

-Belonging to Djvu ransomware family, Krusop is a high-risk ransomware infection discovered by Michael Gillespie.
-The purpose of this ransomware is to stealthily infiltrate computers and encrypt data (thereby making it unusable) so that developers could make ransom demands by offering a paid recovery.
-While encrypting, Krusop adds ".krusop" appendix to each filename (e.g., it would rename "sample.jpg" to "sample.jpg.krusop" and so forth).
-Additionally, Krusop drops a ransom note ("_readme.txt") in almost all existing folders.
+Belonging to the Djvu ransomware family, Krusop is a high-risk ransomware infection discovered by Michael Gillespie.
+The purpose of this ransomware is to stealthily infiltrate computers and encrypt data (thereby rendering it unusable) so that developers can make ransom demands by offering paid recovery of files.
+During encryption, Krusop adds the ".krusop" appendix to each filename (e.g., "sample.jpg" becomes "sample.jpg.krusop").
+Additionally, Krusop stores a ransom message ("_readme.txt") in most existing folders.

-Almost all infections from Djvu family deliver the exact same ransom-demanding message and Krusop is no exception.
-The message says that files are encrypted and that a unique decryption key is necessary to restore it.
-These claims are unfortunately true.
-Krusop compromises data by using an algorithm that generates unique decryption key individually for each victim.
-For this reason, decryption requires a key.
-The problem is that all keys are stored in a server which belongs to Krusop's developers and, thus, they demand for a ransom in exchange for each key.
-In order to decrypt data each victim has to pay a ransom of $980.
-However, crooks offer a 50% discount for victims who'll contact them within first 72 hours after the encryption.
-Additionally, these persons promise to decrypt one file for free as a proof that they're actually capable of doing so.
-However, even if you can afford paying the price, you should never do so.
-That's because ransomware developers in general are notorious for ignoring victims after they submit payments.
-In other words, vast majority of ransomware victims submit payments and get nothing in return.
-They merely support cyber criminals' businesses.
-Hence, all encouragements to contact these persons and especially submit payments should be ignored.
-Now we should mention that Krusop encrypts data by using a so-called "offline key" (which is hard-coded) whenever the system has no Internet connection or the aforementioned server is not responding.
-For this reason, we highly recommend to try Michael Gillespie's decryption tool.
-If that doesn't work, the only possible solution is to restore everything from a backup.
+Most infections from the Djvu family deliver an identical ransom-demand message - Krusop is no exception.
+The message states that files are encrypted and that a unique decryption key is necessary to restore them.
+These claims are unfortunately accurate.
+Krusop compromises data using an algorithm that generates a unique decryption key individually for each victim.
+All keys are stored on a server that belongs to Krusop's developers - they make ransom demands in exchange for the keys.
+To decrypt data, each victim must pay a ransom of $980, however, criminals offer a 50% discount for victims who contact them within the first 72 hours of encryption.
+Additionally, these people promise to decrypt one file free of charge as 'proof' that they are capable of performing this function.
+Nevertheless, do not pay, even if you can afford the cost.
+Ransomware developers often ignore victims after payments are submitted.
+Many victims submit payments and receive nothing in return.
+In this way, they support cyber criminals' businesses.
+Therefore, ignore all requests to contact these people or submit payments.
+Note that Krusop encrypts data using a so-called "offline key" (which is hard-coded) when the system has no Internet connection or the server is not responding.
+Therefore, try Michael Gillespie's decryption tool.
+If that does not work, the only solution is to restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many ransomware-type infections that share similarities with Krusop.
-BORISHORSE, ERIS RANSOMWARE v2, Syrk - the list goes on and on.
-Although the developers are different, all of these infections behave virtually the same - encrypt data and make ransom demands.
-There usually are only two major differences: 1) size of ransom, and; 2) type of encryption algorithm used.
-In most cases, unfortunately, encryptions are performed using RSA, AES, and other high-end cryptographies that generate unique decryption keys.
-Therefore, if the virus is fully developed and has no bugs/flaws, then restoring data manually (without developers interference) is virtually impossible.
-The only possible scenarios are ransomware not being fully developed and/or having certain bugs/flaws.
-Infections of this type present a strong case for maintaining regular data backups.
-However, it is important to note that locally stored backups will be compromised together with regular data.
-For this reason, you should store them in a remote server or either unplugged storage device.
-In fact, we recommend to have multiple backup copies stored in different locations, because there's always a chance that used server/storage device will be damaged.
+Many ransomware-type infections share similarities with Krusop including BORISHORSE, ERIS RANSOMWARE v2, and Syrk - the list goes on.
+Although the developers are different, all of these infections virtually identical behavior - they encrypt data and make ransom demands.
+There are usually just two major differences: 1) size of ransom, and; 2) type of encryption algorithm used.
+In most cases, encryptions are performed using RSA, AES, and other high-end cryptographies that generate unique decryption keys.
+Therefore, unless the virus is not fully developed or contains bugs/flaws, restoring data manually (without developers' involvement) is virtually impossible.
+The only possible scenarios are the ransomware not being fully developed or having certain bugs/flaws.
+Infections of this type present a strong case for maintaining regular backups, however, locally stored backups are compromised with regular data and, therefore, you should store them on a remote server or unplugged storage device.
+In fact, we recommend that you have multiple backup copies stored in different locations, since there is always a chance that servers/storage devices can be damaged.

 How did ransomware infect my computer?

-The way developers proliferate Krusop is currently unknown.
-However, ransomware-type infections are usually distributed using email spam campaigns, unofficial software download sources, trojans, and fake software updaters/cracks.
-Crooks send hundreds of thousands of spam emails consisting of deceptive messages encouraging recipients to open attached links/files which are malicious.
-In order to create the impression of legitimacy and increase the chance of tricking recipients crooks typically present attachments as invoices, bills, receipts, or other important documents.
+The way developers proliferate Krusop is currently unknown, however, ransomware-type infections are usually distributed using spam email campaigns, unofficial software download sources, trojans, and fake software updaters and 'cracks'.
+Criminals send hundreds of thousands of spam emails containing deceptive messages encouraging recipients to open attached links/files (which are malicious).
+To give the impression of legitimacy and increase the chance of tricking recipients, criminals typically present attachments as invoices, bills, receipts, or other important documents.
 Peer-to-Peer (P2P) networks, free file hosting and freeware download websites, and other similar third party download sources are used to present malware as legitimate software.
-Users merely get tricked into downloading and installing malware manually.
-Trojans are malicious lightweight applications that stealthily infiltrate computers with the intention of injecting additional malware into the system.
-Fake software updaters and cracks are designed to download/install malicious applications rather than serving their actual purpose, which is updating and activating applications.
-To sum up, the main reasons for computer infections are poor knowledge and reckless behavior.
+In this way, users are tricked into manually downloading and installing malware.
+Trojans are malicious lightweight applications that stealthily infiltrate computers to inject additional malware into the system.
+Fake software updaters and cracks download/install malicious applications rather than updating or activating applications.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.